 On one of my early VSU sorties, I managed to ‘contrive’ a practice diversion to RAF Manston in Kent for a simulated landing on their emergency foam strip, the only one in the UK.
 The captain under test had to brief his crew en route to Manston, on the procedures before and after an emergency wheels-up landing on foam.
-I made sure that Manston didn’t lay the 1,000 ft long foam strip for this practice but, I learned later, that the station’s crash, fire and medical teams went through the motions for a Victor tanker making a ‘wheels-up’ landing.
+I made sure that Manston didn’t actually lay the 1,000 ft long foam strip for this practice but, I learned later, that the station’s crash, fire and medical teams went through the motions for a Victor tanker making a ‘wheels-up’ landing.
 It was a good exercise for everyone.

 I soon learned that the first question crews asked each other when they returned from a VSU check was "What did he give you?" or "Where did you go for your practice diversion?"
 One day in Marham's main briefing room when there were lots of aircrew around, I allowed myself to be overheard discussing quietly with another member of my own Team that I was going to start introducing practice diversions to either Heathrow or Gatwick.
 I discovered later that some crews started looking up the Heathrow and Gatwick approach and departure procedures, just in case.
 Of course, I couldn't do that - for one thing the RAF would not pay the airport handling fees.